A noob’s guide to a playable, cost-effective retro game collection

 But the challenge of finding deals is a huge part of why retro game collecting is so satisfying.
 It doesn’t happen often, but when your perseverance pays off, it’s thrilling as hell.

 A much surer way to pad your retro gaming collection is via eBay.
+I love eBay so much I became an affiliate.
+It’s where I get the majority of my games.

 There are a lot of sellers on eBay that have no idea what their items are worth.
 Usually, that means sellers are asking triple what their games are worth.
 But once in a while, someone will sell a valuable title for a crazy low price.
 And of course, you could always get lucky on an auction and snipe a specific game for a killer price.